Medicare Advantage Referral Required Plans

 - Allergy immunotherapy

-- Mental health/substance use services with behavioral health clinicians
+- Mental health/substance abuse services with behavioral health clinicians

-- Any service from a pathologist or anesthesiologist (excludes office-based or pain management services), and any inpatient consulting physicians including hospitalists
+- Any service from a pathologist or inpatient consulting physician including hospitalists

 - Services rendered in an emergency room, emergency ambulance, or a network urgent care center or convenience clinic